Theory

 Ancillary results

-Also available (as data(sbc_ests)) is information about posterior and MCMC quality.
+Also available (as data(sbc_ests)) is information about posterior and MCMC quality, for both the completely- and partially-observed simulations.

 Estimating RR